Chart Color Schemes

 Population

-Population growth drivers in Salisbury North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Salisbury North are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, AreaSearch uses the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering these projected demographic shifts, Salisbury North is expected to experience a population increase just below the median of Australian statistical areas.
-By 2041, the area is projected to increase by 1,456 persons, reflecting an overall increase of 14.8% over the 17-year period from 2024 to 2041 based on aggregated SA2-level projections.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends indicate an expected increase just below the median for statistical areas analysed by AreaSearch, with the Salisbury North (SA2) area expected to grow by 1,443 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.0% in total over the 17 years.

 Frequently Asked Questions - Population